 - Federal income & self-employment tax

-- Default: LLC income “passes through” to the owners (sole prop/partnership treatment).
+Default: LLC income “passes through” to the owners (sole prop or partnership treatment).

-- If you run payroll, you’ll deal with federal FICA and 4% Kentucky withholding on wages.
+If you run payroll, the business will deal with federal FICA and Kentucky wage withholding.
+Kentucky withholds state income tax at the same flat rate as the individual income tax (4% for 2025, dropping to 3.5% for wages paid in 2026 and later), using Kentucky Department of Revenue withholding guidance and tables.
 As headcount grows, some employers look at Kentucky PEO companies to roll payroll, HR, and compliance support into one predictable per-employee cost.

 |---|---|---|